DanielNikkari/bitly_clones/REPORT.md

 #### The main page

 - Deno Oak:
-    - average = 11.7ms
+    - average = 11.46ms
-    - p(90) = 12.95ms
+    - p(95) = 13.69ms
-    - p(95) = 14.18ms
+    - p(99) = 21.09ms
 - Node Express:
     - average = 3.12ms
     - p(90) = 4.75ms
-    - p(95) = 5.47ms
+    - p(99) = 5.47ms
 - Flask:
-    - average = 16.66ms
+    - average = 17.63ms
-    - p(90) = 9.9ms
+    - p(95) = 16.31ms
-    - p(95) = 10.72ms
+    - p(99) = 22.81ms

 ### Posting form to database

 - Deno Oak:
-    - average = 240ms
+    - average = 170ms
-    - p(90) = 330ms
+    - p(95) = 330ms
-    - p(95) = 340ms
+    - p(99) = 350ms
 - Node Express:
-    - average = 100ms
+    - average = 60ms
-    - p(90) = 230ms
+    - p(95) = 240ms
-    - p(95) = 230ms
+    - p(99) = 250ms
 - Flask:
-    - average = 90ms
+    - average = 80ms
-    - p(90) = 130ms
+    - p(95) = 140ms
-    - p(95) = 130ms
+    - p(99) = 150ms

 ### Requesting redirection

 - Deno Oak:
-    - average = 270ms
+    - average = 1020ms
-    - p(90) = 800ms
+    - p(95) = 2290ms
-    - p(95) = 1110ms
+    - p(99) = 2490ms
 - Node Express:
-    - average = 260ms
+    - average = 950ms
-    - p(90) = 830ms
+    - p(95) = 2170ms
-    - p(95) = 850ms
+    - p(99) = 2540ms
 - Flask:
-    - average = 240ms
+    - average = 760ms
-    - p(90) = 710ms
+    - p(95) = 1810ms
-    - p(95) = 770ms
+    - p(99) = 2160ms

 ### Requesing random url

 - Deno Oak:
-    - average = 120ms
+    - average = 140ms
-    - p(90) = 230ms
+    - p(95) = 430ms
-    - p(95) = 230ms
+    - p(99) = 890ms
 - Node Express:
-    - average = 80ms
+    - average = 240ms
-    - p(90) = 220ms
+    - p(95) = 1050ms
-    - p(95) = 230ms
+    - p(99) = 1090ms
 - Flask:
-    - average = 60ms
+    - average = 240ms
-    - p(90) = 60ms
+    - p(95) = 560ms
-    - p(95) = 90ms
+    - p(99) = 1450ms

 ### Reflection on results

 There were difference between all of the three implementations.
-The differences between JavaScript implementations (Deno Oak and Node Express) were less noticable and the differences between JavaScript implementations and Python implementations (Flask) were more noticable.
-In most cases the Python Flask application had better performance under stress, this might be for being more lightweight and powerful compared to Express and Oak.
+The differences between implementations (Deno Oak, Node Express, and Flask) were less noticable in, e.g., getting random url and more noticable, for example, in redirection.
+In most cases the Python Flask application had similiar performance under stress compared to JavaScript, however, in some cases Flask had better performance, for example, in redirecting.
+This could be for Flask being more lightweight compared to Express and Oak.
 From the programming language point of view Python is more likely to be slower than JavaScript.
-Nevertheless, Flask managed to perform with high efficiency.
-In comparison between Express and Oak, Express managed to have better performance accross the board.
-However, reading [online](https://choubey.medium.com/performance-comparison-deno-vs-node-js-part-2-https-hello-name-be84f0afd053) comperhensive testing between Deno and Node.js implied that Deno was faster, however, with Express and Oak, Express was faster in this case.
+Nevertheless, Flask managed to perform with compareble efficiency.
+In comparison between Express and Oak, both were in fairly equal one being better than other variably.
+However, reading [online](https://choubey.medium.com/performance-comparison-deno-vs-node-js-part-2-https-hello-name-be84f0afd053) comperhensive testing between Deno and Node.js implied that Deno was faster, however, with the load tests conducted on Express and Oak, there was not enough indication to this.

+In case if the application is deployed, the performance could be possibly imporved through a content delivery network (CDN) by distributing the load.
+Moreover, file caching could be implemented, as the application has very little information to cache it would not make a significant difference.
+Next, the amount of HTTP request could be reduced, for example, when creating the short URL instead of making redirection to a new page everything could happen on the same page dynamically reducing the need for the HTTP redirection.
+Lastly, the applications may have room for some general optimization in the code.